 How to Live With a Beard

 It’s not all about the growth process.
-You gotta maintain your beard after you grow it out.
-So now you’ve reached the length you’re going for or you’re getting close, or maybe it’s becoming a bit more to handle and getting in the way.
+You must maintain your beard after you grow it out.
+Once you’ve reached the length you’re going for or you’re getting close, it might feel like it’s a bit more to handle and getting in the way.
 Have no fear, we’ve got a ton of help and advice to make life a little easier when you have a beard.
-After all, no one wants to grow a beard just to shave it off cause it get’s in their mouth when they eat.
+After all, no one wants to grow a beard just to shave it off because it gets in their mouth when they eat.

 Reaching Terminal Growth

 Think of your arm or leg hair.
 If you were to shave it off, it would grow back, but after a certain length, it stops.
 This is when you have hit terminal length.
 On a beard, different parts of your face hit terminal length at different stages of growth.
 For example, your sideburns typically hit terminal length faster than the area around and below your chin.
 This is the reason why beards tend to have an oval shape when left untouched.
 Your mustache will also hit terminal length before your beard.
 This is especially true for the middle section of the ‘stache.